pubnub/workshop-raspberrypi/projects-nodejs/LED/README.md

 When you simply power on your Pi, your light will turn on, like so:
 ![image](../../images/LED/led-06.jpg)

-If you are using a 400-point breadborad, your circuit should look similar to this:
+If you are using a mini breadborad, your circuit should look similar to this:

 ![image](../../images/LED/fritzing-led-3v-sm.png)